While compiling the dog breeds list, I was amazed at how many breeds of dogs there are, and I wanted to find out why.

 - Purposeful, deliberate crossbreeding of different breeds to create new breeds with specific exterior properties and behavior

-The rapid development of biological sciences and the knowledge of the laws of genetics has introduced order into dog breeding.
+The rapid development of biological sciences and the knowledge of genetic laws have introduced order into dog breeding.

-Lovers of different breeds have united in societies and unions to help each other in breeding different breeds of dogs.
+Lovers of different breeds have united in societies and unions to help each other breed different breeds of dogs.

 Distribution Of Breeds